boschresearch/amira_blender_rendering/docs/configs/pandatable.rst

     #   Example:
     #       hammerschraube = $AMIRA_DATA_GFX/cad/rexroth/hammerschraube.blend
     #
-    #   Note: The object name *must* correspond to the name that the object has in
+    #   Note: If no further configs are set, the object name *must* correspond
+    #   to the name that the object has in the blender file.
-    #   the blender file.
-They will be loaded on-demand when setting up the
+    #   They will be loaded on-demand when setting up the scenario.
-    #   scenario.
+    #   Loading objects from the same .blend file but with different names is
+    #   possible by using the `name.part_name` tag.
+    #   This might be useful in case you want to load the same object but with
+    #   different scale factors (see below for the use of blend_scale).
     #
+    #   Example:
+    #       my_cool_name = $AMIRA_DATA_GFX/cad/rexroth/hammerschraube.blend
+    #       name.my_cool_name = hammerschraube
+    #
+    #   The `name.part_name` tag *must* correspond to the name the object has in the
+    #   blender file.
+After loading, the object name will be overwritten by `my_cool_name`.
     #
     # 2) blender + PLY
     #   This variant is useful when you want to use the dataset later on and need